-When looking for retirement information, it’s easy to get into a rut.
+When looking for retirement information and retirement tips you haven’t heard before, it’s easy to get into a rut.
 Everyone seems to have the same advice:

 - Invest as much as possible into your 401(k)